cordova-develop/cordova-discuss/proposals/ios-cocoapod-improvement.md

 ### `<pods>`
 - Available in the `podspec` tag
-- Has “use-frameworks" attribute
+- Has “use-frameworks" attribute, of which the value is fixed `true`.
-- Has “inhibit_all_warnings" attribute
+- Has “inhibit_all_warnings" attribute, of which the value is fixed `true`.
 - Has body consisting of `<pod>` tag